Vermont DMV Caught Using Illegal Facial Recognition Program

 Re: (Score:2)

-Prohibit, not prevent (Score:4, Informative)
+Prohibit, not prevent (Score:5, Insightful)

 The state law probably prohibits facial recognition.
 It certainly doesn't prevent it.